kya07/MICB475_25W1_Team_10/README.md

 ### Week 4 (23-Oct-2025)
 #### Agenda
 * Q: After citing qimme2 article, do we need to cite DADA2 denoising separately?
-* Q: merging of metadata?
-Merging of phyloseq objects? - need clarification and further directions
+* Q: Metadata processing: merging of metadata?
+Merging of phyloseq objects?
+Filter before merging or the other way around? - need clarification and further directions.

 ---
 ### Week 3 (16-Oct-2025)